-DATE: August 8, 2017
+DATE: September 25, 2017

+TITLE:

-TITLE: Conditional Use Permit No. 21-17, Development Agreement recommendation to the City Council for the approval of Conditional Use Permit, Development Agreement and Tentative Parcel Map for the development a medical marijuana cultivation facility, including three (3) new single-story buildings totaling approximately 64,000 square feet on a vacant 3.38 acre site (APN 665-050-010, -012, -013 and 665-070-001).
-The project is located on the south side of Palomar Lane (unimproved) approximately 1300 feet east of
+Conditional Use Permit No. 21-17 and Tentative Parcel Map No. 37342.
+A recommendation to the Planning Commission regarding a Conditional Use Permit to develop a medical marijuana cultivation facility, including three (3) new singlestory buildings totaling approximately 64,000 square feet, and a Tentative Parcel Map to merge and resubdivide the properties into three lots, located on a vacant 3.38 acre site (APN 665-050-010, -012, -013 and 665-070-001).
+The project is located on the south side of Palomar Lane (unimproved) approximately 1300 feet east of Little Morongo Road in the I-L (Light Industrial) zone.
+Applicant: Nickolas Marotta / Desert Highlanders.